 One left track was found near a local hiking trail by four bear hunters and reported directly to Sasquatch Tracker.
 Upon initial examination, the true

-track measured 13 inches long and 5 inches wide and was 1.5 inches in depth.
+track measured 13 inches long and 5 inches wide and was an average of 1.5 inches in depth.
 After removing forest debris from the track, 5 separate

 toe impressions were visible with a slight indentation just below the ball of the foot suggestive of a mid-tarsal break.
 No other tracks or signs were

 Incidentally, this is one of several reports made by experienced local bear hunters who are very familiar with what

 bear tracks should look like.

 The surrounding area is heavily forested with alders, birch, black spruce, arctic rose, mushrooms, wild arctic roses, low bush cranberries and

 |COPYRIGHT 2005-2014.
 SASQUATCHTRACKER.COM.
 ALL RIGHTS RESERVED.

-|Ward Lake Track (near Ketchikan, AK)
+|Ward Lake Track, Ketchikan, AK